marbin274/farmacia-retail-saleor-storefront/README.md

 npm start
 ```

-Go to `http://localhost:3000` to access the storefront.
+Go to `http://localhost:3000` to access the storefront .

 ## Given a version number MAJOR.MINOR.PATCH, increment the:
     MAJOR version when you make new versions of platform.
 BREAKING CHANGE